Anthony Broadwater

-Anthony Broadwater (born November 16, 1960) is an American who was wrongfully convicted of raping author Alice Sebold in 1982.
+Anthony Broadwater (born November 16, 1960) is an African American man who was wrongfully convicted of raping author Alice Sebold in 1982.
 His conviction was overturned in 2021 after significant flaws in the evidence and procedures used during his trial were brought to light.
 Broadwater's case has become a prominent example of the issues within the criminal justice system, particularly regarding wrongful convictions based on unreliable eyewitness testimony and discredited forensic methods.

 Early life and background

 Anthony Broadwater was born in Syracuse, New York, near Syracuse University, where his father worked as a janitor.
 When he was five years old, his mother died of pneumonia.
 He dropped out of his high school, Henninger High School, to serve in the U.S. Marine Corps.
-Stationed at Twentynine Palms and Camp Pendleton, he was discharged after receiving a cyst on his wrist.
+Stationed at Twentynine Palms and Camp Pendleton, he was discharged after developing a cyst on his wrist.
 He returned to Syracuse to visit his father, who was ill with stomach cancer.

 Sebold case

 Case and conviction

 On May 8, 1981, Alice Sebold, a freshman at Syracuse University, was assaulted and raped while walking through Thornden Park in Syracuse.
 On October 5, 1981, she claimed to have recognized Broadwater on the street as her attacker.
 At the time, Broadwater was talking to a police officer he knew.
 Sebold stated that Broadwater called to her: “Hey, girl.
 Don’t I know you from somewhere?”

 However, during a police lineup, Sebold did not initially identify Broadwater; she pointed to a different man.
 Despite this, Broadwater was prosecuted based on Sebold's courtroom identification and microscopic hair analysis, which was later discredited by the FBI.

 In 1999, Sebold published her memoir, Lucky, in which she described every aspect of the rape in graphic detail.
 She used the fictitious name "Gregory Madison" for the rapist.

-Broadwater was convicted in 1982 and sentenced to 8⅓ to 25 years in prison.
+Broadwater was convicted in 1982 and sentenced to 8 1/3 to 25 years in prison.
 He served 16 years before being released in 1998, but his life continued to be heavily affected by the conviction as he was required to register as a sex offender, which severely limited his job prospects and social interactions.